abhishekbhadange/dTunesStore/README.md

 dTunesStore
 ===========

-Application of design patterns for a simple multi-threaded application
+Application of design patterns/principles for a simple multi-threaded application

 The project is based on a local dTunesStore library.
 Each MusicInfo record having the
 format: song name, album name, lead singer name, duration, is stored using the Vector